 Shelly tapped a dozing Michaela firmly on the shoulder.
 The startled girl awoke, laced on her boots and sheepishly followed Shelly out of the apartment.
 Charlie turned off the lights and music.

-Now alone in the dark, George stayed in the common area in front of his laptop, clicking the trackpad down a solitary path he took on Friday nights to a travel website that flickered on and off maddeningly.
+George stayed behind in the common area in front of his laptop, clicking the trackpad down a solitary path he took on Friday nights to a travel website that flickered on and off maddeningly.

 Today, his father, who had just flown into Saburia, told him on the screen to plan for an “exciting family adventure” over the summer.
-Then Garcia’s picture disappeared from the travel company homepage which now asked for a login and password.
+Then Garcia’s picture disappeared from the DelightDoorway homepage which now asked for a login and password.
 George turned it off.

 He had asked Shelly for help to stay at Pandolf for the next school year.
 “I don’t want to go back to my aunt and uncle in Chicago.”